 - You will produce Corporate Finance Research Project or gain experience on a Corporate Internship

-- Throughout the course we will focus on enhancing your analytical skills and personal development
+- Throughout the programme we will focus on enhancing your analytical skills and personal development

 Skills and Careers Information

-The course prepares you for careers in investment banking, large corporates and business advisory firms.
-Graduates of the course will also enter careers in regulation, venture capital and consultancy.
+The course prepares you for careers in investment banking, large corporations, and business advisory firms.
+Graduates of the course will also enter careers in regulation, venture capital, and consultancy.

 All the top international and national companies recruit students from UCC.
-The course management team spend a lot of time developing links with the top international companies with a particular focus both on Dublin and London.
-To date, the following companies have recruited students from the course:
+The course management team spend a lot of time developing links with the top international companies with a particular focus both on Dublin and London and beyond.

 Recognising that not all our graduates are interested in pursuing careers abroad or in Dublin we also actively foster relationships with the local business community in Munster.